Trilepisium gymnandrum

 Trilepisium gymnandrum is a species of Trilepisium that is endemic to the Seychelles, where it is threatened by habitat loss.
 Its natural habitat is subtropical or tropical moist lowland forests.
-Five mature individuals are known in two sub-populations in the mid to high altitude forests of Silhouette Island.
+Five mature individuals are known in two sub-populations in the mid to high elevation forests of Silhouette Island.
 The 18th century populations of the larger Mahé and Praslin islands have presumably been extirpated.

 The NPTS has established a new population on Silhouette island.